lesommer/lesommer.github.io/publications.md

 ## Papers in preparation
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.

+## Submitted papers and papers in revision
  1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
-In preparation for *Geophysical Research Letters*.
+Submitted to *Geophysical Research Letters*.

-## Submitted papers and papers in revision
- 1. Bertrand V., V. De Almeida, **J. Le Sommer** and E. Cosme.
-Jaxparrow: a Python package solving the cyclogeostrophic balance using a variational formulation.
-Submitted to the *Journal of Open Source Software*.
  1. Balwada D. et al. Learning Machine Learning with Lorenz-96.
 Submitted to the *Journal of Open Source Education*.
 Preprint on ESS Open Archive:[10.22541/essoar.170365239.95851488/v1](https://essopenarchive.org/users/534026/articles/695037-learning-machine-learning-with-lorenz-96)
  1. Frezat H. et al. Gradient-free on-line learning of subgrid-scale dynamics with neural emulators.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
+Preprint on arXi:[2310.19385](https://arxiv.org/abs/2310.19385)
  1. Febvre Q., **J. Le Sommer**, C. Ubelmann and R. Fablet.
 Training neural mapping schemes with simulation data for satellite altimetry.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
 Preprint on arXiv:[2309.14350](http://arxiv.org/abs/2309.14350)
  1. Febvre, Q. et al. Scale-aware neural calibration for wide swath altimetry observations.
 Submitted to *IEEE Transactions on Geoscience and Remote Sensing*.
 Preprint on arXiv:[2302.04497](https://arxiv.org/abs/2302.04497), under revision.
  1. Fablet R., B. Chapron, **J. Le Sommer** and F. Sevellec.
 Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets.
 Submitted to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2211.13059](https://arxiv.org/abs/2211.13059).
- 1. Ajayi A., **J. Le Sommer**, et al. On the modulation of kinetic energy transfers by internal gravity waves.
-Submitted to  *Geophysical Research Letters*, under revision, preprint on Eartharxiv doi:[10.31223/X5204J](https://doi.org/10.31223/X5204J).

 ## Journal articles